ecsyjs/ecsy/docs/manual/Architecture.md

 ```

 In the previous example, the `SystemAwakeWolves` randomly wakes up wolves by removing the `Sleeping` component from them.
 The entities representing these wolves will get removed from its `sleepingWolves` query.
 As the `SystemWolfReactions` has the same query as the `SystemAwakeWolves`, the entity will also get removed from its query.
-Because the query is also reactive **TODO: link to reactive queries** (`removed: true`), the `sleepingWolves.removed` will get populated with the wolves that were awake in the previous system.
+Because the query is also [reactive](/manual/Architecture?id=reactive-queries) (`removed: true`), the `sleepingWolves.removed` will get populated with the wolves that were awake in the previous system.
 When iterating these removed entities, it is possible to access the removed `Sleeping` component by using `getRemovedComponent`.
-Please notice that if immediate removal were used **TODO: Link to forceremoved**, instead of the default deferred method, the component will not be accessible to any systems after it.
+Please notice that if immediate removal were used, instead of the default deferred method, the component will not be accessible to any systems after it.

 This flow is exactly the same when removing entities instead of components.
 The entities and its components will still be available on the rest of the systems reacting to these deletions.